kt-k10/flask-on-docker/README.md

 ## Build
 Running docker-compose up --build rebuilds the Docker images (if there are any changes) and starts all the services defined in the docker-compose.yml file.
 This command sets up the environment, initializing containers for the application, database, and other services, and makes the app accessible at http://localhost:1039

+Upload an image at http://localhost:1039/upload.
+Then, view the image at http://localhost:1039/media/IMAGE_FILE_NAME.